Stair Edit

-• " Paste " and " Load " replace mixed entries to a single field with a single entry. " Copy " and " Save " ignore fields with mixed entries, treating them as if they have no entry or do not exist.
-Special cases: Form buttons do not operate on " Piecemark " or "ABM Options ."
+• When editing multiple windows at the same time, Paste and Load replace mixed entries to a single field with a single entry.
+Copy and Save ignore fields with mixed entries, treating them as if they have no entry or do not exist.

 Drawing scale (Base 12 or Base 10) : The scale at which the 2D member detail of this stair will be drawn.
 The drawing scale you set here can be changed using the " Drawing scale " option on the Drawing Data window in the Drawing Editor .